caseyocampo/blog-eleventy-tailwind/src/pages/now.md

 - Saw the new Alien Romulus movie with my partner
 - Gaining way too much weight since being cooped up in the house recovering
 - Tinkering around with the <a href="https://pokeapi.co/" target="_blank">Pokémon API {% newtab %}</a> and the JavaScript fetch API
 - Researching and buying bike safety gear - I bought Leatt Impact Shorts, Leatt Airflex Body Armor, and IXS Carve Elbow Pads.
-I already bought a new IXS full face helmet and POC VPD knee pads!
+I already bought a new IXS full face helmet (cracked my old one) and POC VPD knee pads!

 ## Previous updates